 Last July, Scott’s family and friends stood, silent and stunned, some in tears, as they watched a TV behind the 18th green at the British Open.
 Their man had walked off the 14th with a firm grasp on the coveted claret jug, but as they stood there, was proceeding to bogey each of the final four holes, relinquishing what would have been his first major victory.
-Read the rest of this entry »
+FULL POST

 And so Tiger’s reached yet another level of “back.”

 It’s been, in the phrase he almost copyrighted, a process.
 Back playing (remember when that was a serious question?), then back contending, back sticking three or four good rounds together, back winning and now back at world No. 1.